QWxleA/log-stats/README.md

 <div id="top"></div>
 <!--
-*** Thanks for checking out the logseq-analysis.
+*** Thanks for checking out the log-stats.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Don't forget to give the project a star!